jared-richard-clarke/student/notes/factorial.md

 # Factorial

 The factorial function is a common example used in many programming tutorials.
-It is therefore an excellent tool for comparing the syntax and semantics of different programming languages.
+It is therefore an excellent tool for comparing the syntax of different programming languages.

 - A majority of these implementations (my programs) return the multiplicative identity for any number less than or equal to 0 instead of raising an error.